 5. You’re a good fit for our settlement program, but bankruptcy may still be a better and less expensive option.
 You should speak with an attorney first before committing to enroll with us to settle your debt.

-In the prior debt settlement article we pointed out a few concerns you should have with hiring a debt settlement company to negotiate credit card debt in first stage collection.
 The above items are HUGE concerns because they are ways that hiring a company could limit your ability to succeed with debt settlement.
-We may come back to this topic in later updates to this section, but for now let’s focus on what the above means to you when settling credit card bills with your banks.
+We may come back to this topic in later updates to this page, but for now, let’s focus on what the above means to you when settling credit card bills with your banks.

 Here is a brief video where I touch on the 5 items listed above: